 The key has a very heavy and rather unfriendly feel to it, making operating using the key rather difficult and tiring over long periods of time.

-The RAF Bathtub Morse key is a particularly interesting form of key which was widely used in the 1930s, and 1940s.
+The RAF Bathtub Morse key is a particularly interesting form of key which was widely used for military radio communications from aircraft in the 1930s, and 1940s.
 Although it is not the nicest key to use, it certainly served its purpose and was widely used by British and Canadian forces.